Road to Offer

 4. Timed Math Drill Sequences

-Dedicate 15-20 minutes per day to mental math during the first two weeks of prep.
-The math in case interviews is not complex — it is arithmetic with large numbers and percentages, done under time pressure.
-The goal is automaticity: you want to do a four-step calculation without allocating significant cognitive bandwidth, so your mental resources stay available for the analytical work.
+Dedicate 15-20 minutes per day to mental math during the first two weeks.
+The goal is automaticity: four-step calculations without allocating significant cognitive bandwidth, so mental resources stay available for analytical work.

 Specific drills to run: